BLW First Foods

 You can peel the cucumber, cut into thin batons or small pieces and serve it raw.
-Easy peasy.
+Easy.

-Parsnip is a great food to cut into thin fingers for roasting.
+Parsnip is a great food to peel and cut into thin fingers for roasting.
 You can add a pinch of thyme for extra flavour.

-Or you could even roast some pieces with cinnamon and butter for a delicious baby treat.
+You could even roast some pieces with cinnamon and oil for a baby treat.

 Simply peel and cut your peaches into thin slices or little pieces.